Optimal quantum (tensor product) expanders from unitary designs: Preliminary facts and tools

 \subsection{Presentation of the problem and main results}

 The general question that we address in this work is whether optimal (tensor product) expanders can be constructed by sampling Kraus operators from unitary designs.
 Let us first explain what we mean by optimal in this context.
-It is known that any unital quantum channel $\Phi$ on $\mathcal M_n(\C)$ whose Kraus operators are $d$ (weighted) unitaries must satisfy (see e.g.~\cite[Remark 1.7]{Pisier14})
+For that, we need the following lemma, which gives us a lower bound on how expanding a quantum channel that is a mixture of unitary conjugations can be, as the underlying dimension increases.